k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/ui-project-overview.md

 sudo python3 flask_server.py
 ```

 Once the server is running, requests can be sent to it via the UI.
-If no info messages are displayed from the currently running server, it is most likely the case that the UI front end is not connecting to the server.
+If no info messages are displayed from the currently running server when a test is submitted, it is most likely the case that the UI front end is not connecting to the server.
 If errors are displayed, it means it is connected, and those errors may point to which config.env parameters are incorrect or missing.

 ### Flask service shows that it is stopped/failed